stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/entity-tree.md

 ## Expand or collapse all

-In the toolbar at the top, there are two icons, which allow you to expand and collapse and expand every item in the entity tree.
+In the toolbar at the top, there are two icons, which allow you to expand or collapse every item in the Entity tree.

 ![](media/entity-tree-collapse-all.webp)